-SECTION 1 SAFETY & GENERAL INFORMATION
+SECTION 1 SAFETY

+1.1 Safety Symbols

 This symbol calls your attention to instructions concerning your personal safety.
 Be sure to observe and follow these instructions.
-This symbol accompanies a signal word.

 The word DANGER indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.

 WARNING suggests a potentially hazardous situation which, if not avoided, could result in death or serious injury.

 CAUTION refers to potentially hazardous situations which, if not avoided, may result in minor or moderate injury to persons or equipment.
-Read all safety instructions before operating this equipment and observe all safety warnings!